mees-van-wel/hexa-center-website/src/routes/guide/healthcare/programs/index.md

 ## 7.1 Customizing form items & optional questions

 Every form item can be customized by adding a title, description, or by making the form item optional.
-Adding restrictions to form items like setting a max length or value in number inputs is not yet implemented.
+Adding restrictions to form items like setting a max length or value in number inputs has not yet been implemented.

 Optional questions can be skipped by the client and therefore do not required for the questionnaire to be completed.
-This checkbox can be found by clicking on cogwheel button next to any form item (except for the Text form item, because no selectable options can be added for this item).
+This feature can be found by clicking on the cogwheel button next to any form item (except for the Text form item, because no selectable options can be added to this item).
 Check the `Optional` checkbox to make the question optional, answering that question will no longer be required for the survey to be completed.

 ## 8. Deleting programs